 How did the idea for Lisse come about?

 It was scratching my own itch.
 I am trying to make eco-conscious swaps in my bathroom and cut down my plastic.
-Safety Razors are a great non-plastic switch but every one I found on the market was uber masculine (and often male-owned companies) and so I wanted to bring eco and lux together.
+Safety Razors are a great non-plastic switch but everyone I found on the market was uber-masculine (and often male-owned companies) and so I wanted to bring eco and lux together.
 What I didn’t expect to begin with was how much of a better and closer shave it was.
-Same for the shave oil – every bottle I found was a small 30ml size targeted at men, that’s not going to last long when you’re shaving your legs!
+Same for the shave oil – every bottle I found was a small 30ml size targeted at men, which won’t last long when you’re shaving your legs!